 Neil has also worked extensively in learning more about swing voter groups like “Walmart Moms” – a constituency critical to winning elections.
 He’s also explored how technology has changed video viewing habits of Americans, focusing on those Americans who are “off-the-grid.”

-In addition to Neil’s political work, he has also been sought after by major corporations and trade associations, having completed work for organizations as diverse as Procter and Gamble, Walmart, The American Medical Association, Stanford University, Verizon, American Water Company, Chesapeake Energy and the American Trucking Association.
+In addition to Neil’s political work, he has also been sought after by major corporations and trade associations, having completed work for organizations as diverse as Procter and Gamble, Walmart, PhRMA, The American Medical Association, Stanford University, American Water Company, Duke University and the American Trucking Association.

 Neil is often quoted in major national publications ranging from The Wall Street Journal to The New York Times and The Washington Post, and he has appeared as a frequent “talking head” on the nightly news regarding politics and campaigns.
 He also appeared on Jon Stewart’s “The Daily Show.”